-The /O option causes FORMAT to produce an IBM personal Computer DOS version 1.X compatible The /0 option FORMAT disk. causes reconfigure the directory with an OE5 hex byte at the start of each entry so that the disk may be used with 1.X versions of IBM PC DOS, as well as MS-DOS 1.25/2.00 and IBM PC DOS 2.00.
-This option should only be given when needed because it takes a fair amount of time for to perform the conversion, and it noticably decreases 1.25 and 2.00 performance on disks with few directory entries.
+The /O option causes FORMAT to produce an IBM personal Computer DOS version 1.X compatible The /0 FORMAT disk. option causes to reconfigure the directory with an OE5 hex byte at the start of each entry so that the disk may be used with 1.X versions of IBM PC DOS, as well as MS-DOS 1.25/2.00 and IBM PC DOS 2.00.
+This option should only be given when needed because it takes a fair amount of time for to perform the conversion, and it FORMAT noticably decreases 1.25 and 2.00 performance on disks with few directory entries.